-Always tell your child's doctor or nurse what drugs your child is taking.
+Always tell your child's health care provider what medicines your child is taking.
 Include drugs, herbs, and vitamins you bought without a prescription.

 During the days before the surgery:

-- If your child is taking blood thinners (drugs that make it hard for blood to clot), such as warfarin (Coumadin) or heparin, talk with your child's doctor or nurse about when to stop giving these drugs to the child.
+- If your child is taking blood thinners (drugs that make it hard for blood to clot), such as warfarin (Coumadin) or heparin, talk with your child's provider about when to stop giving these drugs to the child.

 On the day of the surgery:

-- Your child will usually be asked not to drink or eat anything after midnight the night before the surgery.
+- Your child will most often be asked not to drink or eat anything after midnight the night before the surgery.